ITU-BDSA2025-GROUP4/Chirp/README.md

 ![](README-resources\Post.png)

 Remember, you can log out at any time.
 Feel free to navigate the many posts on `Chirp!`.
-And remember, by clicking on a `username`, you can see that person's post `Timeline`.
+And remember, by clicking on a `username`, you can see that person's `Timeline`.

 ---